Impact of the New Regulation on Licensed Vocational Nurses (LVNs)

 What the Regulation Means for LVNs

-• LVNs may perform defined basic respiratory tasks that do not require a respiratory assessment, such as pulse oximetry, medication administration by aerosol, and hygiene care related to respiratory devices.
+- Under this regulation, LVNs may perform defined basic respiratory tasks that do not require a respiratory assessment, such as pulse oxmetry, medication administration by aerosol, and hygiene care related to respiratory devices.

-• Delegation of basic respiratory tasks should be consistent with the LVN's competency, employer policies, and applicable laws and regulations.
+- Delegation of basic respiratory tasks should be consistent with the LVN’s demonstrated competency, employer policies, and all applicable laws and regulations.

 School-Only Exemption – SB 389 (Effective January 1, 2026)

-Senate Bill 389 (SB 389) was signed by the Governor on October 10, 2025.
-This amendment continues to authorize licensed vocational nurses (LVNs), when working under the supervision of a credentialed school nurse, to perform suctioning and other basic respiratory tasks and services for students as part of their school-day care—consistent with Education Code § 49423.5.
+Senate Bill 389 (SB 389) was signed by the Governor on October 10, 2025 and added Business and Professions Code § 3765(l).
+This provision authorizes licensed vocational nurses (LVNs), when working under the supervision of a credentialed school nurse, to perform suctioning and other basic respiratory tasks and services for students as part of their school-day care.

 For more details, view the bill text and history on the SB-389 — Pupil Health page.
-Additional updates will also be posted on the Board’s SB 389 information page.
+Additional information is available on the RCB’s SB 389 information page.

-On September 29, 2025, the RCB sent a letter to the California Department of Education clarifying the application of Education Code section 49423.5 to LVNs in school settings and requested that CDE distribute this information to school districts.
+On September 29, 2025, the RCB sent a letter to the California Department of Education clarifying the application of existing Education Code provisions to LVNs in school settings and requested that CDE distribute this information to school districts.

 Frequently Asked Questions